binyamolango/vet_clinic/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: `npm run dev`

 <!--
 Example command: